laro/Cilia/README.md

           `using ObjectiveCObject::SmartPtrType = ObjectiveCRefCountPtr`
         - C#/.NET classes: Use garbage collected memory, add pointers to the global list of C#/.NET instance pointers (with GCHandle and/or gcroot).
           `using DotNetObject::SmartPtrType = DotNetGCPtr`
-            - Access/dereferencing  creates a temporary `DotNetGCPinnedPtr`, that pins the object (so the Garbage Collector cannot move it during access).
+            - Access/dereferencing creates a temporary `DotNetGCPinnedPtr`, that pins the object (so the garbage collector cannot move it during access).
         - Java classes: Use garbage collected memory, add pointers to the global list of Java instance pointers.
           `using JavaObject::SmartPtrType = JavaGCPtr`
+            - Probably very similar to .NET/C#.

 ## Safety and Security